Watson scores late run to complete improbable Hayfield comeback - Austin Daily Herald

 “It’s really great,” Watson said.
 “We would’ve had a really good team this year.
 I’m glad we can get all of our seniors together one more time.
 It’s so much fun out here.
 The atmosphere is great and the dugout is crazy.”

-With Tapp headed to Riverland and Nelson and Jake Risius, headed to RCTC, the summer games also give some Hayfield players a chance to warm up.
+With Tapp headed to Riverland and Nelson and Jake Risius, headed to Rochester Community and Technical College, the summer games also give some Hayfield players a chance to warm up.

 “For the guys who are playing college ball, it’s really nice to be able to see pitches and feel comfortable in the box,” Tapp said.